-MidAmerican Energy's Walter Scott Energy Center includes the following units: Unit #1 - a 1954 coal-fired unit built with 43 MW capacity, Unit #2 - a 1958 coal-fired unit built with 88 MW capacity, Unit #3 - a 1979 coal-fired unit built with 675 MW capacity, and Unit #4 a supercritical technology, coal-fired 790 MW unit that became commercial in June, 2007, as well as the associated common equipment and inventories.
+MidAmerican Energy's Walter Scott Energy Center includes the following units: Unit #1 - a 1954 coal-fired unit built with 43 MW capacity, Unit #2 - a 1958 coal-fired unit built with 88 MW capacity, Unit #3 - a 1979 coal-fired unit built with 675 MW capacity, and Unit #4 a supercritical technology, coal-fired 790-MW unit that became commercial in June, 2007, as well as the associated common equipment and inventories.
 LES maintains ownership interest in 12.6% or 105 MW of Unit #4.
-In order to minimize unit outage risk, LES has executed a power purchase and sales agreement with MidAmerican Energy.
-Under this agreement, beginning in 2009, LES will schedule 50 MW of Unit #3 and 55 MW of Unit #4.
-This twenty year agreement can be extended through mutual agreement of the parties.
+In order to minimize unit outage risk, LES has executed a power purchase and sales agreement with MidAmerican Energy to "swap" capacity and energy from LES' Unit #4 ownership with capacity and energy from Unit #3.
+Under this agreement, beginning in 2009, LES will schedule 50 MW of capacity and energy from Unit #3 and 55 MW of capacity and energy from Unit #4.
+This 20 year agreement can be extended through mutual agreement of the parties.
 LES is responsible for the operation and maintenance expense and maintains a fuel inventory at the plant site.
 LES issued debt in conjunction with the construction of Unit #4 and has capitalized these costs plus interest.